-- Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups - Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces - Terrorism is an action that: - Endangers or causes serious violence to a person/people;

-- Causes serious damage to property; or - Seriously interferes or disrupts an electronic system
+- Radicalisation is the process of a person legitimising support for, or use of, terrorist violence. - Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces - Terrorism is an action that: - Endangers or causes serious violence to a person/people; - Causes serious damage to property; or - Seriously interferes or disrupts an electronic system

 The use or threat of terrorism must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.
+Although there is no single way of identifying whether a child is likely to be susceptible to radicalisation into terrorism, there are factors that may indicate concern.